JayceFR/jetbrains-dna/README.md

    Overall: 99.56%
 ```

-Now running the one to many test for dart-253.22441.25 we get
+Now running the **one to many** comparison for dart-253.22441.25 we get
 ```bash
 >  java -jar $jarPath compare-many .\data\out\dart3.json
 Alert!
 Matches found! with the following plugins :